google/skia/site/user/api/SkPixmap_Reference.md

 size_t computeByteSize() const
 </pre>

-Returns minimum memory required for pixel storage.
+returns size required for pixelsReturns minimum memory required for pixel storage.
 Does not include unused memory on last row when <a href="#SkPixmap_rowBytesAsPixels">rowBytesAsPixels</a> exceeds <a href="#SkPixmap_width">width</a>.
 Returns zero if result does not fit in size_t.
 Returns zero if <a href="#SkPixmap_height">height</a> or <a href="#SkPixmap_width">width</a> is 0.